Google Ads has always been an efficient advertising tool for B2B organizations when you ask how to get leads from Google for B2B.

 To pre-qualify visitors, make your headline more explicit so that the user understands who the product is and whether or not it is relevant to them.

-If your company sells CRM that is only relevant to venture capitalists, for example, you can avoid clicks from freelancers, tiny businesses, and individual brands by identifying your target industry in the headline and include a phrase like “for venture capital.”
+If your company sells CRM that is only relevant to venture capitalists, for example, you can avoid clicks from freelancers, tiny businesses, and individual brands by identifying your target industry in the headline and including a phrase like “for venture capital.”

 You can include the following information about your offerings in the ad copy to pre-qualify your visitors –